 - Shows signs of wanting to go the breast, but is rocked to sleep instead

-- Roots for the breast but is denied a feeding because he/she nursed only half an hour earlier
+- Roots for the breast but is denied a feeding because they nursed only half an hour earlier

 - Is held less often than is biologically needed